artsmia/data-in-data-out-mw2016/Readme.md

 ### Here's How.

-## Lesson 4: Search for it, I dare you.
+# Lesson 4: Getting data out and displaying data

+---

 Included in this repository is a simple php site that allows you to enter a search term and then renders the full JSON found in Redis via ElasticSearch and a styled version of the same data.

-Things to note: Load times,  UI flexibility.
+Examples of the benefits of mappings. -- KO

+Favoriting and seeing the data in redis. --MH

-## In Conclusion
+# In Conclusion

-## Resources
+# Resources